Kunle Adeyemi: Makoko Floating School & Water Architecture

 What is Kunle Adeyemi’s design philosophy?

-Adeyemi designs infrastructure for unstable environments — primarily the relationship between water and cities.
+Adeyemi designs infrastructure for unstable environments, primarily the relationship between water and cities.
 His method treats instability as a permanent condition to design with rather than a problem to solve.
-He works with existing informal settlement patterns rather than replacing them, and iterates designs through multiple prototypes deployed across different contexts.12
+He works with existing informal settlement patterns rather than replacing them, and iterates designs through multiple prototypes deployed across different contexts.
+The approach distinguishes him from architects who impose order on sites; Adeyemi listens to them.12

 How does the Makoko Floating System work?

 The MFS is a prefabricated timber-framed structure supported by plastic drums, designed as “a simple way to build on water by hand.”
-It can be assembled and disassembled by the communities that use it.
-The system has evolved through six prototypes, each incorporating lessons from the previous deployment — including the structural data from MFS I’s collapse in 2016.45
+Communities can assemble and disassemble it themselves.
+The system has evolved through six prototypes across three continents, each incorporating lessons from the previous deployment, including the structural data from MFS I’s collapse in 2016.
+The sixth prototype (MFS IIR, Rotterdam 2023-2024) used entirely reused components of the Venice Silver Lion winner.45

 Treat failure as data, not liability.
 When MFS I collapsed, Adeyemi published the analysis and built a better version.
-Design with existing conditions rather than against them — the community already had the knowledge; the architect’s job was to formalize it.
-And iterate: a building, like software, can have versions.
+Design with existing conditions rather than against them: the community already had the knowledge, and the architect’s job was to formalize it.
+Iterate, because a building, like software, can have versions.
+Center the user: “We were simply agents to compose those ideas into a new form.”
+For more on how designers approach environmental constraints, see the full design philosophy series.

 Sources